-Oil giant Exxon rakes in a record $19.66B in profits
+Oil giants rake in record profits amid high energy prices

+Oil companies brought in record profits once again as people worldwide struggled with high gasoline and energy prices.

-Exxon Mobil broke records again with its profits in the third quarter, raking in $19.66 billion in net income.
+Exxon Mobil broke records with its profits in the third quarter, raking in $19.66 billion in net income.
 The Irving, Texas company said Friday that it booked $112.07 billion in revenue during the quarter, more than double revenue last year during the same period.

+Chevron had a record $11.23 billion in profits, and the San Ramon company brought in $66.64 billion in revenues.

+The high cost of energy has hit consumers in multiple ways.
 Americans have struggled with painfully high gasoline prices in recent months, paying more than $4.80 on average for a gallon of regular at the beginning of July.
+And high energy prices also hit manufacturers and retailers, who pass on those costs to customers in the form of high prices for food, clothing and other goods.

-Prices eased somewhat towards the end of the quarter, but customers were still paying more than $3.79 a gallon of regular, on average, in late September.
+Gasoline eased somewhat towards the end of the quarter, but customers were still paying more than $3.79 a gallon of regular, on average, in late September.

-“Our strong third-quarter results reflect the hard work of our people to invest in and build businesses critical to meeting the demand we see today,” said CEO Darren Woods, in a statement.
+“Our strong third-quarter results reflect the hard work of our people to invest in and build businesses critical to meeting the demand we see today,” said Exxon CEO Darren Woods, in a statement.
 “We all understand how important our role is in producing the energy and products the world needs, and third-quarter results reflect our commitment to that objective.”

+The investments Exxon made, even during the pandemic, enabled the company to increase production to meet the needs of customers, Woods added.
+Exxon had its best-ever refinery output in North America and its highest globally since 2008, the company said.

+Exxon produced of 3.7 million barrels of oil or oil-equivalent per day, and had record production in the Permian Basin, the most productive oil field in the U.S.

 Natural gas prices have also been high, especially as demand for liquefied natural gas has remained strong globally.
 The U.S. has been increasingly exporting liquefied natural gas to Asia and Europe, as supply of Russian natural gas declined and prices skyrocketed.